qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 |mActionSignPlus| button below.
 This opens the :guilabel:`Select restricted layers and groups` dialog, which allows you to choose the layers and groups that you don't want to be published.
-Use the :kbd:`Shift` or :kbd:`Ctrl` key if you want to select multiple entries at once.
+Use the :kbd:`Shift` or :kbd:`Ctrl` key if you want to select multiple entries.

 You can receive requested GetFeatureInfo as plain text, XML and GML.
 Default is XML, text or GML format depends the output format chosen for the GetFeatureInfo request.